RAMP Q3 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• AI Integration: LiveRamp is positioning itself as a foundational player in the AI-driven advertising ecosystem, enhancing its data marketplace to include AI models and applications.
+• AI Integration: LiveRamp is positioning itself as a foundational infrastructure provider for AI in marketing, enhancing its data marketplace to include AI models and applications.

-• Usage-Based Pricing Model: A shift towards a usage-based pricing model is underway, with positive customer feedback from a pilot program.
-This model is expected to enhance customer acquisition and retention, particularly among smaller brands.
+• Usage-Based Pricing Model: The company is transitioning to a usage-based pricing model, which is expected to enhance customer acquisition and retention, particularly among smaller brands.

-• Partnerships: Expanded partnerships with major players like Publicis and Uber, focusing on integrating AI capabilities and enhancing cross-platform measurement solutions.
+• Partnerships: Expanded partnerships with major players like Publicis and Uber, focusing on integrating AI capabilities and enhancing service offerings.

 3. Forward Guidance and Outlook

-• Q4 Revenue Expectations: Projected to be between $203 million and $207 million, with non-GAAP operating income of approximately $38 million and an operating margin of about 18%.
+• Q4 Revenue Guidance: Expected to be between $203 million and $207 million, with non-GAAP operating income around $38 million and an operating margin of approximately 18%.

 4. Bad News, Challenges, or Points of Concern

-• Marketplace Revenue: Marketplace and other revenue increased by only 8%, falling short of expectations due to timing-related dynamics.
+• Marketplace Revenue: Marketplace and other revenue increased by only 8%, slightly below expectations due to timing-related dynamics.

 5. Notable Q&A Insights

-• Incrementality from SMBs: The new pricing model is expected to yield modest revenue upside in the latter half of FY 2027, particularly from small and medium-sized businesses.
+• Incrementality from SMBs: The new pricing model is expected to gradually improve revenue from small to medium-sized businesses, with more visibility anticipated in future quarters.